Guide to Sydney Schools for Parents Moving to Australia.

-If your child is not used to wearing a hat while out playing you might want to get them use to it now as schools in Australia are very serious about the No Hat No Play policy.
+If your child is not used to wearing a hat while outside, you might want to get them in the habit now.
+Schools in Australia are very serious about the No Hat No Play policy.

 Class size for NSW public schools.

 For primary and junior secondary schools, class sizes are between 25 to 30 students.
 In senior secondary schools, classes are smaller around 15 to 25 students.

 If the school you are interested in has larger class sizes than the norm, ask if they have teacher assistants or an adult supervisor to assist the teacher.
 Some schools with larger class sizes will often have assistants aiding the main teacher in the class.

 For Australian citizens and Permanent Residence (PR) visa holders, government schools are obliged to take your child but, unfortunately, this is not always true in highly populated areas.
 There are always exceptions to every rule.
 Contact the school directly and ask as school enrollment numbers change year to year, term to term.

 Types of schools in NSW.

 There are three types: NSW Government-operated schools (in the States these would be public schools), Private Faith (Catholic, Jewish, Anglican) schools, and Independent Private schools.

 Government schools have strict enrollment zones (or catchment areas) in highly populated suburbs of Sydney.
 I have a post all about catchment zones for high schools in Sydney that has a map that you can zoom in on areas of Sydney with the catchment zones for high schools in the area outlined.
 I also list almost every high school in Sydney with a link to their website.